Rengam railway station

-The Rengam railway station is a Malaysian train station located at and named after the town of Renggam, Kluang District, Johor, Malaysia.
+The Rengam railway station is a Malaysian train station located at and named after the town of Renggam in the Kluang District of the state of Johor, Malaysia.

-Similar to Kluang, passenger operations shifted to Rengam Temporary Railway Station which is constructed on a viaduct some miles away from future Rengam Station.
-This leaves old Rengam Station open only for passenger facilities.
-It is still unknown whether the tracks within old Rengam Station has been removed.
+Similar to Kluang, passenger operations shifted to the Rengam Temporary Railway Station which is constructed on a viaduct some miles away from future Rengam Station to facilitate the Gemas-Johor Bahru electrification and double-tracking project (EDTP).
+This left the old Rengam Station open only for passenger facilities.
+It is still unknown whether the tracks within old Rengam Station have been removed.